 Image Credit: Lorena Molina

-Jamie Ho is an interdisciplinary artist from Fort Myers, FL, and is currently based in Houston, TX.
+Jamie Ho is an interdisciplinary artist from Fort Myers, FL, and is currently based in Tallahassee, FL.
 Her art practice engages with GIFs, photography, and installation to investigate the long-term impact of assimilation and cultural bereavement through references of ancestral Chinese traditions and artifacts.
-Her work troubles the history of public spectacle and display of Asian American women, using performance and lighting studio to challenge societal expectations of gender roles and performance.
+Her work troubles the history of public spectacle and display of Asian American women, using performance and lighting studio to challenge societal expectations of gender roles and norms.

 Contact: jamie.ho@me.com